pgcalendar

 CREATE EXTENSION pgcalendar;Usage

 pgcalendar is a recurring calendar extension for PostgreSQL.
-It models events, schedules, exceptions, and projections, and generates calendar occurrences across arbitrary date ranges.
+The upstream README models recurring schedules with four main pieces: events, schedules, exceptions, and generated projections.

 INSERT INTO pgcalendar.events (name, description, category)